Sunday, June 30, 2013

-I recently saw Ted in a very different circumstance.
+- I recently saw Ted in a very different circumstance.
 Visiting someone at the local clinic about six months ago, this person mentioned that Mr. Ted Hood was hospitalized in the next room.
 So I went to visit.
-The gentleman was laying down in bed wearing his blue blazer, quite thinner that I could remember, he was peacefully reading a newspaper.
-After presenting myself, he recognized me after a moment and a short discussion ensued.
-I asked what he was in for not thinking for the worse, his simple answer was:" I don't know".
+The gentleman was lying down in bed wearing his blue blazer, quite thinner than I could remember, and he was peacefully reading a newspaper.
+After presenting myself, he recognized me after a moment, and a short discussion ensued.
+I asked what he was in for, not thinking of the worst, his simple answer was:" I don't know".

 A little side story.

-Back in 1979, I was building with Don Schiavone a bunch of boats, including a 54' sailboat literally designed around a wheel chair for the paraplegic owner.
+Back in 1979, I was building with Don Schiavone a bunch of boats, including a 54' sailboat literally designed around a wheelchair for the paraplegic owner.
 I used to travel early in the morning from my office at Newport to what is now the complex of N.E.B and Hinckley/ ex Hood's Little Harbor.
 At the time, there were only run down WW11 vintage Quonset huts and empty fields.
-Bend boat basin was located where NEB is now and we were building the boats next to what is the present Melville Grill.
-So, was is not my surprise that by a miserable very early morning in November with wind, drizzle and cold and barely enough light for visibility, I could see in the middle of the field someone that I believe is Ted Hood junior; the son.
-I stopped the car at some distance to observe and wondering what would someone be doing at this time of the day, trampling the grass under the rain, in the middle of nowhere.
+The Bend boat basin was located where NEB is now, and we were building the boats next to what is now the present Melville Grill.
+So, it is not my surprise that by a miserable, very early morning in November with wind, drizzle, and cold and barely enough light for visibility, I could see in the middle of the field someone who I believe is Ted Hood junior, the son.
+I stopped the car at some distance to observe and wonder what someone would be doing at this time of the day, trampling the grass under the rain, in the middle of nowhere.

 Was Ted Jr. looking so far ahead for his Dad?
 I never approached the subject with him, but maybe someday I will.